simonlangbak/Agendo/README.md

 *   **Database:** SQL (Vendor agnostic) - The application is designed to be compatible with various SQL databases.
 Specific database configuration is handled through configuration (CLI arguments, environment variables or application.yaml)
 *   **Frontend:** Angular - A popular TypeScript-based framework for building dynamic and responsive user interfaces.
 *   **UI Component Library:** PrimeNG - A rich set of UI components for Angular, providing pre-built and customizable elements for a polished user experience.

+## Project Structure

+The project is organized into the following main modules:

+*   **Backend (see [services/agendo-backend](services/agendo-backend)):** This directory contains all backend-related code, implemented using Spring Boot.
+Currently, the backend is structured as a monolith to simplify development and deployment.
+Future iterations may explore a microservice architecture to enhance scalability and maintainability.
+*   **Frontend (see [agendo-ui](agendo-ui)):** This directory houses all frontend code, built with Angular and utilizing the PrimeNG component library.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to Agendo, please open an issue or submit a pull request.